tsangsiu/RB120_OOP/Assessments/Practice_Problems/practice_problems.md

 The line 10 outputs `nil` to the console.

 On line 9, a new `Person` object is instantiated and assigned to the local variable `bob`.
 The `Person` class has an instance variable `@name` defined for all its instances.
 However, it is not initialized upon instantiation.
-The instance variable `@name`, unlike local variables, points to `nil`.
+Unlike local variables, Ruby treats the uninitialized `@name` as if it points to the value `nil`.
 For local varables, a `NameError` will be thrown when called if it is uninitialized.

 ## 2